This page of strawberries nutrition facts is all about the prevention of serious-disease and blindness; and making delicious smoothies for breakfast.

 |Vit K mcg||0,1||2,2||2,2||0,5|

 Okay, let's face it squarely; strawberries are quite high in calories.
-But, there's a big but; because of the low glycemic index and low glycemic load they aren't fattening.
-Strawberries don't cause an insulin rush.
+But, there is a big but; because of the low glycemic index and low glycemic load they are not fattening.
+Strawberries do not cause an insulin rush.

-The pepper and chili family are next in the vitamin C pecking order by the way, and passion fruit, or granadillas as we call them, but don't blend them into your smoothie.
+The pepper and chili family are next in the vitamin C pecking order by the way, and passion fruit, or granadillas as we call them, but do not blend the latter into your smoothie.
 The pips when smashed have a bitter taste.

 The benefits of strawberries far outweigh any of the slight concerns you may have about the calories.
-It's the sugar on the fruit that's fattening.
+It is the sugar sprinkled on your fresh fruit that is fattening.

 One of the other great benefits of strawberries is that they are rich in antioxidants called phenols.
-It's this powerful combination of antioxidants in minerals, vitamins and phenols which gives strawberries their anti cancer properties.
-Eat them regularly and you have two thirds lower risk of getting cancer.
+It's this powerful combination of antioxidants in minerals, vitamins and these natural organic substances which gives fruit its ability to promote well-being and prevent disease.
+Eat them regularly and you have two thirds lower risk of getting the Big C.

-Oh, and not to forget the folate, a vital vitamin in short supply in most Western diets and particularly high in strawberries.
-It's part of the package necessary to keep toxic levels of homocysteine down.
+Oh, and not to forget the folate, a vital vitamin in short supply in most Western food and particularly high in strawberries.
+It is part of the package necessary to keep toxic levels of homocysteine down.

-All in all, strawberries nutrition facts are something for us all to keep in mind; especially if you can get or grow them organically.
+All in all, strawberries nutrition facts are something for us all to keep in mind; especially if you can acquire or grow them organically.

 A Dutch myth had it that strawberries were of no more value than flavoured water!
 Interesting research shows that people who regularly eat fresh strawberries have much less arthritis.